joejag/techblog/_posts/2020-02-23-a-month-with-powershell.md

   - You cannot use it as a login shell (yet)
   - UNIX systems are seen as a second class due to the legacy of Powershell 'desktop' vs 'core' versions
   - Some commands you copy and paste from online won't work
-  - PSReadLine isn't perfect, leading to clumsy tabbing
+  - PSReadLine isn't perfect, leading to clumsy tabbing behaviour

 I'm really enjoyed using Powershell as my default shell.
 But I can't recommend it to anyone else until most of the disadvantages are met.
 With PS7 coming out as a login shell and the community moving to embrace the 'core' version over 'desktop' then it'll be in a healthier place than any other shell.
 But we aren't there yet.